ogupte/trope/README.md

 triangle instanceof Shape; // true triangle.getSides(); // 3
 ```
-Create a Trope out of `Shape` and immediately create a `Shape` object. `instanceof` still works since `Shape.prototype` is actually part of `triangle`'s prototype chain.
+`Shape` can be wrapped with Trope and immediately treated as any other Trope to create a `Shape` object. `instanceof` still works since `Shape.prototype` is actually part of `triangle`'s prototype chain.
 ```javascript
 var triangle = Trope(Shape).create(3);
 triangle instanceof Shape; // true
 ```
-Representing `Shape` as a Trope allows it the same features available to any other Trope.
-Chain off of it and pass in a definition to add functionality or specify state.
+Wrapping `Shape` in a Trope gives it access to the same features available to any other Trope.
+Chain off of it to add new functionality or make it more specific.
 ```javascript
 var Quadrilateral = Trope(Shape).turn(function (opts) {
     this.sides = 4;